Benefits Of Activated Charcoal For Your Skin

 Activated charcoal is charcoal that’s been treated to make it more absorbent.
 It works really well as a deep cleanser since it absorbs oil and dirt to give you cleaner skin.
 You can also mix it with coconut oil to make an exfoliating scrub or with apple cider vinegar to make a pore unclogging mask.
 Combine it with aloe vera and tea tree oil to get rid of acne.

-1. Apply An Activated Charcoal Mask To Cleanse Your Face
+1. Cleanse Your Face With An Activated Charcoal Mask

 Every day pollution, dirt, and skin oils get trapped in your skin, often leaving it dull and lifeless.
 But activated charcoal can bind to excess oil and impurities and draw them out of your skin, thus cleansing and refreshing it.